Matt033/USCRecSports/README.md

     - mwilson, mwilson
     - trojan, ttrojan

-* Waiting List notifications are sent with the respective emails for the user accounts
+* Waiting List notifications are sent to the respective emails associated with the user accounts.
+To change this, the emails can be directly changed in the users table of sql file.

 * App run in portrait mode